 7. Wake Up to a Song

-Apple update the Clock app—which I still hold to be my favorite native app—to give the alarm functionality a boost.
+Apple updates the Clock app—which I still hold to be my favourite native app—to give the alarm functionality a boost.
 No longer do you have to wake up to one of your ringtones.
 Instead, you can pick any song in your library.
 You could even make a recording of yourself telling you to wake the hell up, sync it to your iDevice, and open your eyes to a sunny day and your own, obnoxious voice.
 Or you could just pick a song that you like.
 Regardless, you now have a choice.
 That’s very much appreciated.

 6. Late Night Listening

 Although not available on all devices, newer iPhones and iPads have a new EQ setting: Late Night.
 This option lowers bass levels and attempts to make your music less-intrusive in the evening so you can listen and fall asleep easily without being distracted by anything too jarring.
 Why Apple didn’t include this option on earlier devices is beyond us, but iOS 6 has shown how much they like to unnecessarily limit their software to keep you from getting off the upgrade treadmill.

 5. Only Receive Message Alerts from Your Contacts

 Don’t care if you get an iMessage from an unknown source?
 You don’t have to.
 If you head into the Settings app, then Notifications, Messages, you can set your alerts to only show up for your contacts.
 If you don’t want to be bothered by people who aren’t worth sticking in your contacts—like spam message bots, for example—iOS 6 lets you ignore them.

 4. Sync Your Text Expansion Shortcuts Across Devices